holochain/bootstrap/README.md

   availability nodes (not implemented yet)

-This allows nodes that want to safely join a DHT space to prepopulate their agent locations with everyone advertising themselves within the last 10 minutes.
+This allows nodes that want to safely join a DHT space to prepopulate their agent locations with everyone advertising themselves periodically.

 ## Limitations of the boostrap service